jareksedy/WebOSClient/README.md

-client?.send(.listApps)                                                     // Retrieves a list of installed apps. client?.send(.getForegroundApp(subscribe: true))                            // Retrieves the foreground app with optional subscription. client?.send(.getForegroundAppMediaStatus(subscribe: true))                 // Retrieves the foreground app with media status with optional subscription. client?.send(.launchApp(appId: "netflix"))                                  // Launches an app with the specified ID, content ID, and parameters (optional). client?.send(.closeApp(appId: "netflix"))                                   // Closes the app with the specified ID. client?.send(.insertText(text: "text_to_insert", replace: Bool = true))     // Inserts text in the text input field (keyboard must be open).
+client?.send(.listApps)                                                     // Retrieves a list of installed apps. client?.send(.getForegroundApp(subscribe: true))                            // Retrieves the foreground app with optional subscription. client?.send(.getForegroundAppMediaStatus(subscribe: true))                 // Retrieves the foreground app with media status with optional subscription. client?.send(.getPictureSettings(subscribe: true))                          // Retrieves the picture setting (color, brightness, backlight, contrast).
+Only tested on > 2022 models. client?.send(.getSoundMode(subscribe: true))                                // Retrieves the sound mode.
+Available sound modes (not all are available on all TVs): aiSoundPlus, standard, movie, news, sports, music, game. client?.send(.launchApp(appId: "netflix"))                                  // Launches an app with the specified ID, content ID, and parameters (optional). client?.send(.closeApp(appId: "netflix"))                                   // Closes the app with the specified ID. client?.send(.insertText(text: "text_to_insert", replace: Bool = true))     // Inserts text in the text input field (keyboard must be open).
 If 'replace' is true, replaces any existing text in field.